chaffin/ISSEP/docs/domain-1/task-1.1.md

 ### 1.1.5 Specify complete mediation

 ### 1.1.6 Determine least common mechanism

-Least common mechanism
-: To minimize the amount of mechanism common to more than one user and depended on by all users.[^1] Every shared mechanism (especially one involving shared variables) represents a potential information path between users and must be designed with great care to be sure it does not unintentionally compromise security.[^2]
+Least common mechanism  To minimize the amount of mechanism common to more than one user and depended on by all users.[^1] Every shared mechanism (especially one involving shared variables) represents a potential information path between users and must be designed with great care to be sure it does not unintentionally compromise security.[^2]
-A
+Wallach explains The principle of least common mechanism concerns the dangers of sharing state among different programs.[^3]

 ### 1.1.7 Understand open design concepts